Strophox/tetro-tui/README.md

 3. Force players to *react/input faster* on higher levels, as speed is supposed to increase.
 4. Implement all these limitations as naturally/simply as possible.

-I started researching and deciding which locking system to use.
+So I started looking and deciding which locking system to implement;

 <details>

-<summary> Piece Locking ... </summary>
+<summary> Creating a Locking System. </summary>

 *Classic lock down* is simple, but if one decreases the lock timer at higher levels (3.) then it might become exceedingly difficult for players to actually have enough time to do adjustments (2.).